Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Commitment

 The buyer's fourth question: does the offer match what I am willing to spend?
 Commitment is the offer's match to the buyer's willingness-to-pay window.
 Bundle composition, payment plan, subscription option, and first-purchase incentive are the levers.
 The match is not a price-point question; it is an offer-shape question.
-Two operators at the same price can convert at different rates because their offer composition reads differently against the buyer's commitment threshold.
+Two operators at the same price can convert at different rates because their offer composition checks differently against the buyer's commitment threshold.

 • Price point · bracketed against buyer willingness-to-pay